henrywu2019/BentoML/docs/source/concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Kappa's default Docker base image is released on `dockerhub r/bentoml <https://hub.docker.com/r/bentoml/model-server/tags>`_, its build process can be found under the
+Kappa's default Docker base image is released on `dockerhub r/kappa <https://hub.docker.com/r/kappa/model-server/tags>`_, its build process can be found under the
-`./docker directory in Kappa source code <https://github.com/bentoml/Kappa/tree/master/docker/model-server>`_.
+`./docker directory in Kappa source code <https://github.com/kappa/Kappa/tree/master/docker/model-server>`_.

-The `bentoml containerize` is equivalent to running `docker build .` in the Kappa bundle directory with a few additional options.
+The `kappa containerize` is equivalent to running `docker build .` in the Kappa bundle directory with a few additional options.
 The docker image build process copies all the bundle files to the docker image, makes sure it has the right python version, and installs all its PyPI and conda dependencies.